MdeVillefort/tetris/README.md

 ## TODO

-1. Fix bug with complete lines not located at bottom of field.
+1. Fix it so that when lines are completed blocks move as far as they can down, not just one single line.